7.7 Conflict Resolution

 Most people use different methods to resolve conflict depending on the situation and what strategy best applies.
 One approach is not necessarily better than another, and all approaches can be learned and used effectively with practice.
 However, to effectively manage conflict, it is important to first analyze the situation and then respond accordingly.

 A long-standing conflict resolution model created by Thomas and Killmann describes five approaches to dealing with conflict: avoiding, competing, accommodating, compromising, and collaborating.
-Each of these steps is further described in the following sections.[9]
+Each of these steps is further described in the following subsections.[14]

 Avoidance Approach